ozdemir0ozdemir/MayaECommerceBackend/README.md

 ## History
+- CrossOrigin annotation added to the product controller
 - MockMvc tests of Product and ProductCategory controllers implemented.
 - Taskfile.yml added to easily start,stop and restart infrastructure containers
 - Docker compose file added in /deployment/docker-compose to create a postgres container